History of Cadbury’s advertising and marketing campaigns

 Advertising for Cadbury in these early stages often featured well-dressed, young adults, implying that this chocolate could only be bought and enjoyed by the most wealthy.

-In line with their early emphasis on the purity of chocolate, Cadbury successfully targeted middle-class Victorians who could afford this luxury brand.milk tray advert by cadbury
+In line with their early emphasis on the purity of chocolate, Cadbury successfully targeted middle-class Victorians who could afford this luxury brand.Milk tray advert by Cadbury

 From the 1920s Cadbury’s marketing was centered around making consumers of the chocolate extra strong due to the milk contents.
 This ‘healthy’ chocolate bar, if there ever is such a thing, grew in popularity, especially with children.